USAMTEAC Tests New Medical Oxygen Concentrator at Fort Liberty

 |0

-This work, USAMTEAC Tests New Medical Oxygen Concentrator at Fort Liberty [Image 3 of 3], by Jose Rodriguez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAMTEAC Tests New Medical Oxygen Concentrator at Fort Liberty, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Note: Editor’s Note: All testing was accomplished using Military Working Dog (MWD) simulators.
-No live animals were used or harmed.